 To add a new extension to the list of allowed upload types, add a line like the following to a local customization file:

 $UploadExts['ext'] = 'content-type';

-where ext is the extension to be added, and content-type is the "MIME type", or content-type (which you may find here(approve sites) or on the lower part of this page(approve sites)) to be used for files with that extension.
+where ext is the extension to be added, and content-type is the "MIME type", or content-type (which you may find at IANA(approve sites) or the internet media types(approve sites)) to be used for files with that extension.
 For example, to add the '

 dxf' extension with a Content-Type of '